 III.
 Exchange and Filing of Materials - Plaintiff's Pre-Trial Objections a.
-Objections to Defendant's Exhibit Chart
+Objections to Defendant's Exhibit Chart remove that row from Defendant's Exhibit Chart, but instead can leave the objection column for that exhibit row blank.

 35 days (5 weeks) before the Pre-Trial Conference, Plaintiff shall e-file Plaintiff's Pre-Trial Objections, comprised of the below items (listed in Section III.a-d) using CM/ECF.
 To e-file it, select the appropriate CM/ECF event, "Other Filings" and then "Other Documents," and choose the Supplement event.